ai-se/isminus/docs/Definitions.md

     Function: prepare_landing_screen
     Description: Function to initialize all the UI components of Landing Screen
             Inputs:
-                -whun_run: Method to initiate WHUN algorithm execution.
+                -sneak_run: Method to initiate SNEAK algorithm execution.
 Will be invoked on clicking run button in GUI
             Output:
                 None
 ```